Athou/commafeed/commafeed-server/src/main/docker/README.md

 ## Quickstart

-Start CommaFeed with an embedded database.
+Start CommaFeed with a H2 embedded database.
 Then login as `admin/admin` on http://localhost:8082/

 ### docker